purpledalek/SimplePiStats/readme.md

 (Numbers can be accessed for these statistics in Settings if you want a more accurate readout)

 ## Editing config file
-You can either edit the config file by clicking the button to edit the config file in settings, or in the command line with your text editor of choice to edit `config.ini`.
-The correct syntax for each section is explained below i
+You can either edit the config file by clicking the `Edit config` button in settings, or in the command line with your text editor of choice.
+The correct syntax for each section is outlined below.
-Editing the `config.ini` file will require a restart of the SimplePiStats service for the changes to take effect

 ### Commands
 `commands = ["<name that you want on command button> : <command that you run in the console>"]`